© Crown copyright 2021

 - seizures of duty unpaid products

-- penalties for wrongdoing or other civil penalties which suggest a business don’t have a responsible outlook on its tax obligations
+- penalties for wrongdoing or other civil penalties which suggest a business do not have a responsible outlook on its tax obligations

 - trading with unapproved persons

-- previous occasions where approvals have been revoked or refused for this or other regimes (including liquor licensing etc)
+- previous occasions where approvals have been revoked or refused for this or other regimes (including liquor licensing, and so on)

 - previous confiscation orders and recovery proceedings under the Proceeds of Crime Act

 - key persons have been disqualified as a director under company law

 - there are no connections between the businesses, or key persons involved in the business, with other known non-compliant or fraudulent businesses